vdbergh/vtjson/README.md

 - `domain_name(ascii_only=True, resolve=False)`.
 Checks if the object is a valid domain name.
 If `ascii_only=False` then allow IDNA domain names.
 If `resolve=True` check if the domain name resolves.
 - `date_time(format=None)`.
 Without argument this represents an ISO 8601 date-time.
 The `format` argument represents a format string for `strftime`.
 - `date` and `time`.
 These represent an ISO 8601 date and an ISO 8601 time.
+- `anything`.
+Matches anything.
+This is functionally the same as just `object`.
+- `nothing`.
+Matches nothing.
 ## Mixins
 Mixins are built-ins that are usually combined with other schemas using `intersect`.
 - `one_of(*args)`.
 This represents a dictionary with exactly one key in `args`.